DavidB1999/My_Football_Analytics/PassData/README.md

 + *colors* - list of colors for the 11 players
 + *data (dataframe)* - Dataframe with passes to be plotted.
 If None the class' data will be used.
 Specifying a dataframe allows to apply multiple filters and is recommended!
 + *pass_min* - Minimum of passes played for a connection to be displayed in the network
++ *by_receive* - If True average positions will be calculated based on the average receiving position instead of pass origins

 **Returns**